ehart-altair/SimpsonsParadox/README.md

 ```
 ValueError: You have a non-binary DV.
 Pass a value to the target_category in the function or re-bin your DV prior to using the function.
 ```
-To fix this issue, add an additional argument `target_category` to set a target category for one-versus-all logistic regression as follows:
+To fix this issue, add an additional argument `target_category` to set a target category for one-versus-all regression:
 ```python
 sp = SimpsonsParadox(df=df, dv='Outcome1', ignore_columns=['Row_ID'], target_category=1)
 sp.get_simpsons_pairs()